 Incoterms® (International Commercial Terms) are a central set of terms used in international trade.
-Published by the International Chamber of Commerce (ICC), they serve as a binding set of rules for sellers and buyers regarding the transfer of risk and allocation of costs, as well as other obligations in their sales contract.
+The International Chamber of Commerce (ICC) publishes Incoterms® as binding rules that define the transfer of risk, allocation of costs, and other obligations between sellers and buyers in their sales contracts.

 The most recent edition is Incoterms 2020.
 Sellers and buyers should explicitly specify in their sales contracts which version of Incoterms governs their agreement.
-It is essential to clearly define the location for each Incoterm and ensure it is described as precisely as possible.
+Clearly defining the location for each Incoterm and providing a comprehensive description is essential.

 The Incoterms 2020 are categorized into four groups: E, F, C, and D. Each term defines varying levels of obligations for the seller and the buyer.
 The seller's obligations and risks increase progressively in the following order: